 A social media audit can be used to look more closely at any aspect of your business – or all of them together – from your audience segments, to revenue, and more.
 This is especially true if you combine social insights with other brand data.
 It might sound like a big endeavor, but it doesn’t have to be.

-Social analytics tools with sentiment analysis let you look back over time to see how your real-time actions and insights have added up.
+Social media audit tools with sentiment analysis let you look back over time to see how your real-time actions and insights have added up.
 Or use social media reporting to grab insights on the go and create PDF snapshots of a campaign or whatever you want to evaluate.
 Pull those reports together at the end of a quarter or the year and see how everything came together for your brand.